Are Dental Implants Right For You?

 With implants, a surgical post or frame is carefully positioned into the jawbone, and replacement teeth are then mounted onto them.
 There are lots of different kinds of dental implants available, so it is almost always possible to find a solution that suits a patient’s needs and their budget range.

-If a patient’s oral health prevents them from having a certain type of implants, other options are normally available to them.
+If a patient’s oral health prevents them from having a certain type of implant, other options are normally available to them.

 What Types of Dental Implants are Available?

 The American Dental Association (ADA) recommends that one of two styles of implants is chosen.
 Within each of these styles, there are different subtypes of implant available.
-You should ask your dentist for advice about what type of implants may be best for your dental needs.
+You need to ask your dentist for advice about what type of implants may be best for your dental needs.

 With endosteal implants, the implant is placed directly into the jawbone, and then the gums are given the opportunity to heal.
-Once it is certain that the implant has taken properly, the patient must have a second surgery to connect thr post to the implant.
+Once it is certain that the implant has been “taken” and healed properly, the patient must have a second surgery to connect the post to the implant.

 With these implants, a metal frame with posts attached is fitted onto the jawbone below the gum tissue.
 This frame fixes to the jawbone as the gums heal, and then artificial teeth can be mounted on these frames.
 This method is also suitable for single teeth and multiple teeth.

-If you need to have teeth extracted, you should also ask your dentist about the possibility of having immediate dental implants.
+If you need to have teeth extracted, you need to also ask your dentist about the possibility of having immediate dental implants.
 Immediate implants reduce the need for multiple surgeries and offer a quicker solution for some patients.